schar/comp-sem/README.md

 ## Course materials

-Course materials (including readings, slides, and exercises) can be downloaded by following the links below:
+Course materials (including readings, slides, and exercises) can be downloaded by following the links below.
+You'll need a password to access some of the readings, which I'll supply to you via email.

 |                      | Topic                        | Reading                                                         | Slides                                                                 | Exercises                                                                 |
 |----------------------|------------------------------|-----------------------------------------------------------------|------------------------------------------------------------------------|---------------------------------------------------------------------------|